Efficient Many-To-Many Matching of Points with Demands in One Dimension: Conclusions and Future Research

 \section{Conclusions and Future Research}

-In this paper, we proposed an $O(n^2)$ time algorithm for computing a one dimensional many-to-many matching with demands (OMMD), i.e. a many-to-many matching between two point sets on a line where each point is matched to at least a given number of the points of the other set.
-We also briefly described an $O(n^2)$ time algorithm for a generalized version of the OMMD problem, OMMDC problem, where each point has a limited capacity (the number of the points that can be matched to each point is a limited number). our algorithms are the first $O(n^2)$ time algorithms for the OMMD and OMMDC problems.
-As a future research, we can solve the 2 dimensional version of the MMD problem.
-We also can develop new algorithms for other versions of the OMMD and OMMDC problems depending the real world wireless network properties.
+In this paper, we proposed an $O(n^2)$-time algorithm for computing a one-dimensional many-to-many matching with demands (OMMD).
+This problem involves finding a many-to-many matching between two point sets on a line where each point is matched to at least a given number of points of the other set.
+We also briefly described an $O(n^2)$-time algorithm for a generalized version of the OMMD problem, the OMMDC problem, where points have limited capacities in addition to demands.
+To the best of our knowledge, these are the first $O(n^2)$-time algorithms proposed for both problems.
+Future work will focus on extending these results to the two-dimensional case and developing new algorithms for practical variants of the OMMD and OMMDC problems that model real-world constraints.